rob-evans/rob-evans/README.md

 # Hi there 👋

-Thanks for checking out my profile!
-I'm Rob, a mathematics graduate who enjoys working with data.
-My current stack for analysis is Python, SQL (MySQL), and Excel.
+Thanks for checking out my profile.
+I'm Rob, a mathematics graduate and junior software engineer in the industrial services sector.

 ### My Skills